GiantPluto/VaquarWiki/Custom-authorizer-vs-Cognito---authentication-for-amazon-api-gateway.md

 ## Custom Lambda authorizer

+An API Authorizer is a Lambda function that performs authentication and authorization on requests prior to AWS API Gateway execution.
+The Lambda returns an IAM policy that either permits or blocks the API requests that contain a particular authorization token.
+The returning IAM policy is then cached by the API Gateway so it can be later reused for up to 1 hour.

 Pros

 You can have your authentication mechanism the way you want it.
 Ultimate control over authentication and authorization.